-Another scenario is that the insurance company seeks out the tenant directly for compensation if they don’t carry renter’s insurance.
+Another scenario is that the insurance company seeks out the tenant directly for compensation if they don’t carry the renter’s insurance.

 Often, wise landlords have included language in the lease agreement that in the event of a fire caused by the tenant, the tenant is responsible for at least paying the deductible for the landlord’s insurance.

-From there it will go on a case by case basis for recouping the cost of fire damages from there.
+From there it will go on a case-by-case basis for recouping the cost of fire damages from there.

 Landlords must provide a rental property that is deemed to be in a habitable condition according to the codes and laws of the state and municipality where the property is located.

 The fire restoration experts can provide documentation for you when the property is ready to be occupied again.

 It’s important for you to protect your investment and get the house fire restoration process started as soon as possible to take care of fire damages.